Improved calculation of radiative corrections to $\tau\to\pi\pi\nu_\tau$ decays

 A complementary avenue to shed light on the $2\pi$ contribution proceeds via $\tau\to\pi\pi\nu_\tau$ decays, in which case control over radiative corrections is arguably even more crucial.
 The $\tau$-based approach, pioneered in Ref.~\cite{Alemany:1997tn}, relies on an isospin rotation from the $\pi^\pm\pi^0$ channel probed in $\tau$ decays back to $\pi^+\pi^-$ as required for the two-pion contribution $a_\mu^\text{HVP, LO}[\pi\pi]$.
 To make this work, first, the $\tau$-specific radiative corrections need to be removed from the measured spectral function and branching fraction, then isospin-breaking (IB) corrections need to be applied to the hadronic matrix elements, to account for the difference between the pion form factors $F_\pi^V(s)$ and $f_+(s)$ in the neutral and charged channel, respectively, and finally the $e^+e^-$-specific IB corrections need to be added back to match the conventional definition of $a_\mu^\text{HVP, LO}[\pi\pi]$.
-The latter can be extracted in a reliable way using a dispersive approach~\cite{Colangelo:2018mtw,Colangelo:2020lcg,Colangelo:2022prz,Hoferichter:2023sli,Stoffer:2023gba,Leplumey:2025kvv} from the $e^+e^-\to\pi^+\pi^-$ data sets~\cite{Achasov:2006vp,CMD-2:2006gxt,BaBar:2012bdw,BESIII:2015equ,KLOE-2:2017fda,CMD-3:2023alj}, while the remaining IB corrections at present require model-dependent input~\cite{Aliberti:2025beg}, preventing the use of $\tau$ decays in the evaluation of $a_\mu^\text{HVP, LO}[\pi\pi]$.
+The latter can be extracted in a reliable way using a dispersive approach~\cite{Colangelo:2018mtw,Colangelo:2020lcg,Colangelo:2022prz,Hoferichter:2023sli,Stoffer:2023gba,Leplumey:2025kvv} from the $e^+e^-\to\pi^+\pi^-$ data sets~\cite{Achasov:2006vp,CMD-2:2006gxt,BaBar:2012bdw,BESIII:2015equ,KLOE-2:2017fda,CMD-3:2023alj}, while the remaining IB corrections at present require model-dependent input~\cite{Aliberti:2025beg} (see Ref.~\cite{Colangelo:2025iuq} for a first step towards a dispersive calculation), preventing the use of $\tau$ decays in the evaluation of $a_\mu^\text{HVP, LO}[\pi\pi]$.

 In this Letter, we address an improved calculation of the radiative corrections to $\tau\to\pi\pi\nu_\tau$, which presents a key challenge in the above program.
 So far, the evaluation of radiative corrections is based on chiral perturbation theory (ChPT)~\cite{Cirigliano:2001er,Cirigliano:2002pv} in combination with resonance models~\cite{Flores-Baez:2006yiq,Flores-Baez:2007vnd,Davier:2010fmf,Miranda:2020wdg,Davier:2023fpl,Castro:2024prg}, which makes robust uncertainty quantification difficult.
 Most importantly, we consider structure-dependent virtual corrections based on a dispersive representation of the pion form factor, which were previously shown to be sizable in the case of $e^+e^-\to\pi^+\pi^-$~\cite{Ignatov:2022iou,Colangelo:2022lzg}.
 In this context, we pay particular attention to the matching to ChPT, to be able to make the connection to short-distance (SD) contributions as well as lattice QCD~\cite{Bruno:2018ono}.
 We also revisit the calculation of real corrections, including the singular threshold behavior, and develop a method for a stable numerical evaluation of these corrections down to the two-pion threshold.
 Finally, we perform fits to the available $\tau$ spectral functions from Belle~\cite{Belle:2008xpe}, ALEPH~\cite{ALEPH:2005qgp,Davier:2013sfa}, CLEO~\cite{CLEO:1999dln}, and OPAL~\cite{OPAL:1998rrm}, to assess the consequences for the IB corrections in a $\tau$-based evaluation of the $2\pi$ channel, $a_\mu^\text{HVP, LO}[\pi\pi,\tau]$.